richmartin/detox/README.md

 ## AutoValue
 [AutoValue](https://github.com/google/auto/tree/master/value) is an excellent project created by some really smart guys with very similar goals to Detox.
-A key difference is that where Detox uses interfaces to define the value object, including its validation rules, with AutoValue you write an abstract class which it then extends with the boilerplate methods.
+A key difference is that where Detox uses interfaces to define the value object, including its validation rules, with AutoValue you write an abstract class which their annotation processor then extends with the boilerplate methods.

 We fundamentally believe that the definition of _what is_ your value object, including it's validation, belongs in an interface and that the tool should be responsible for creating beautiful, easy to use implementations of that interface.

 AutoValue, however, is much more mature than Detox and has been used in a much wider range of projects.
-If you don't object to their approach or you want something less bleeding-edge, AutoValue should be at the top of your list.
+If you don't object to their approach or if you want something less bleeding-edge, AutoValue should be at the top of your list.

 ## Lombok
 [Lombok](https://projectlombok.org) is much more long-standing than either AutoValue or Detox.
 It's also much more